-- D. Krevat asked for a motion and second to recommend that the MPO release Amendment One for public comment.
-E. Bourassa motioned and T. Bent seconded.
-The motion passed unanimously. - 5.
-Update on Subregional Outreach-Sandy Johnston, UPWP Manager At the September UPWP Committee meeting, members requested an update on MPO staff's plans for subregional outreach and additional outreach plans during the fall in support of development of the FFY 2023 UPWP.
+At the September UPWP Committee meeting, members requested an update on MPO staff's plans for subregional outreach and additional outreach plans during the fall in support of development of the FFY 2023 UPWP.
 MPO staff are attending all eight MAPC subregional meetings during the fall.
-As of October 21, MPO staff had attended meetings with the Minuteman Advisory Council on Interlocal Coordination (MAGIC), the Inner Core Committee (ICC), and the Three Rivers Interlocal Council (TRIC).
+At the time of the presentation, MPO staff attended meetings with MAGIC, ICC, and TRIC.
 In addition, S. Johnston spoke with the MBTA Rider Oversight Committee on October 19 to discuss UPWP development.
 MPO staff will release a public-facing survey regarding ideas for the upcoming UPWP.
-MPO staff will also generate ideas internally and reach out to partner agencies over the coming months. - S. Johnston encouraged the UPWP Committee members to attend upcoming subregional meetings and to provide him with information about other groups that MPO staff should contact.
+MPO staff will also generate ideas internally, as well as reach out to partner agencies over the coming months.

+S. Johnston encouraged Committee members to attend upcoming subregional meetings and to provide him with information on other groups that MPO staff should contact.

 MPO staff will include as many groups and individuals in support of UPWP development as possible.

 David Koses (City of Newton) asked about the attendance of the three subregional meetings that MPO staff have attended.
 S. Johnston stated that attendance has been slightly lower than the previous year.
-He explained that enthusiasm for digital meetings has waned during the COVID-19 pandemic, but he added that this is likely not a major trend.
-He stated that while attendance at the ICC meeting was lower than normal, it coincided with a particularly busy week.
-Attendance at the MAGIC and TRIC meetings were at normal levels.
-He added that these meetings include discussion of the MPO's Transportation Improvement Program and the Long-Range Transportation Plan.
-This amounts to approximately 45 minutes to one hour of discussion about MPO planning in additional to other agenda items that the subregional groups regularly discuss.
+He expressed that enthusiasm for digital meetings have lowered during the COVID-19 pandemic, but added that this is likely not a major trend.
+He stated that while the ICC meeting was lower than normal, it coincided with a particularly busy week.
+MAGIC and TRIC attendance were at normal levels.
+He added that these meetings include discussion of the Transportation Improvement Program Long-Range Transportation Plan.
+This amounts to approximately 45 minutes to one hour of MPO discussion in additional to other agenda items that subregionals regularly discuss.